 The majority of cannabis stocks — and ETFs by extension — seem to experience sometimes extreme swings in conjunction with legislative announcements, whether Canadian or American.
 Here’s a brief look at how the three detailed above have fared since they hit the market.

-Horizons has done well since its inception.
+The Horizons fund has done well since its inception.
 Yes, it has had its share of ups and downs, but those peaks and valleys are much less pronounced than they have been for the individual companies the ETF represents.
-See its chart below:
+See the chart below:

-Alternative has had a steadier performance — although it took a steep fall before it debuted its cannabis holdings at the end of December of last year, it quickly rebounded.
-See its chart below:
+Alternative has had a steadier performance — although it took a steep fall before it debuted its cannabis holdings at the end of December 2017, it quickly rebounded.
+See the chart below:

 Why you might like to invest in cannabis ETFs